ocstringham/oliverstringham/content/drafts/to-do.md

 ## to do

-* Finish all research pieces
+* Add summaries to last research pieces
 * Port over blog posts (try to convert some to RMarkdown)
 * Finish About me page